yergin/qt-cmake-vscode/README.md

 2. Select the root folder of this repo.
 3. Respond with 'Yes' to configuring the project with CMake.
 4. Edit the Qt6 path in `cmake/Qt.cmake` if required.
-5. Click on the Tools (Kit) icon in the status bar to select the Cmake compiler:
+5. Click on the Tools (Kit) icon in the status bar to select the CMake compiler:
     * Clang on macOS
     * MinGW on Windows
 6. Press 'Build' or the play button in the status bar.